 Virginia’s successes in services operations are evident throughout the state.
 Recent expansions include ADP (Norfolk), CoStar Group(Richmond), GEICO (Fredericksburg), Navy Federal Credit Union (Frederick County), Pacific Life Insurance (Lynchburg), and SYKES Enterprises (Wise).

 Virginia’s esteemed colleges and universities are located in some of the greatest college towns in the country, and many young grads want to stay in these areas.
-Blacksburg, home to Virginia Tech, is the location of the Virginia Tech Corporate Research Center, with over 3,000 employees and over 180 companies.
+Blacksburg, home to Virginia Tech, is the location of the Virginia Tech Corporate Research Center, with over 3,300 employees and nearly 200 companies.
 You will find similar examples throughout Virginia; in Harrisonburg, Lynchburg, Charlottesville, and Wise.
 Larger cities in Virginia also have a major student presence, like Richmond, Norfolk, and Fredericksburg, serving as a rich base of recruitable talent for a company’s operations.

 The pipeline of young talent graduating from Virginia’s universities in rural locations makes them attractive for BPO and service centers.
-Quality of life combined with a low cost of living are distinct advantages for rural-based service centers – examples exist throughout rural Virginia in places like Wise County, where Sykes Enterprises plans to employ over 400 to serve its global client base.
+Quality of life combined with a low cost of living are distinct advantages for rural-based service centers – examples exist throughout rural Virginia in places like Buchanan County, where Sykes Enterprises expanded employment by 100 to serve its global client base.